 - Ideas Scripture Journal with Comfort Promises

 We’re thrilled that this Bible study is able to be in your hands.
 Get your copy and let’s learn what God says about wisdom.
-Sign up* below and we’ll send you the first whole week of Create in Me a Heart of Wisdom for FREE so you can start right away (and you’ll be the first to hear about our winter online Bible study!)!
+Sign up* below and we’ll send you the first whole week of Create in Me a Heart of Wisdom for FREE so you can start right away!

 Then join Becky Keife for a conversation with Grace this weekend on the (in)courage podcast.
 Don’t miss it!